mehulagg/gitlab/doc/user/project/time_tracking.md

 Quick actions can be used in the body and comments of an issue or merge request.

-If either quick action is repeated in a single commnet, only the last occurence will be applied.
+If you use either quick action more than once in a single comment, only the last occurrence is applied.

 Below is an example of how you can use those new quick actions inside a comment.